Hedge funds raise bets against Hungary bonds

 In December Fitch improved its credit-rating outlook for Hungary to stable from negative, recognising government efforts to cut the budget deficit, but Moody's said in February it was keeping its "junk" rating of Ba1 on Hungary's debt and maintaining a negative outlook, blaming the country's weak growth outlook.

 Hungary has one of the highest foreign ownership levels in the bond markets of any emerging market at around 45 percent.
-The country last month raised $3.25 billion after a near two-year absence from international debt markets.
+The country last month raised $3.25 billion (2.14 billion pounds) after a near two-year absence from international debt markets.

 Investors are still buying shorter Hungarian debt on expectations for further interest rate cuts by the central bank, and all the government debt auctions have gone smoothly for over a year now.